Index theory of hypoelliptic operators on Carnot manifolds: -theoretical invariants of -elliptic operators

 \section{$K$-theoretical invariants of $H$-elliptic operators}

 In this section we shall define a number of different $K$-theoretical invariants associated with an $H$-elliptic operator.
-These invariants, and their internal relations, will be put to use below in Part \ref{dualityapapadoda}.
+We shall rather freely use the relation between $K$-theory, $KK$-theory and Fredholm morphisms of Hilbert $C^*$-modules, \cite{cumero,GM, higsonprimer, knudjen,kaspnov,meslandbeast,meslandrencompt}, and (higher order, unbounded) Kasparov modules.
+These invariants, and their internal relations, will be put to use below in Chapter \ref{dualityapapadoda}.
 For a hermitean vector bundle $E\to X$, we introduce the notation $C^*(T_HX;E)$ for the closure of $C^\infty_c(T_HX;r^*E)$ as a $C^*(T_HX)$-module, note that $C^*(T_HX;E)=\pmb{\mathpzc{E}}(X;E)|_{t=0}$.

 \begin{definition} Let $X$ be a compact Carnot manifold with a fixed volume density, $E_1,E_2\to X$ hermitean vector bundles and $D\in \Psi^m_H(X;E_1,E_2)$ an $H$-elliptic operator with $m>0$. \begin{itemize} \item The even $K$-homology class $[D]\in KK_0(C(X),\C)$ of $D$ is defined as the class of the even higher order spectral triple $(L^2(X;E_1\oplus E_2), \tilde{D})$, where